-After more than twenty (20) years when the autoregressive model of the Angat Reservoir inflows was determined, its effectiveness and practicality to forecast the monthly inflows to the Angat Multipurpose Reservoir is validated by comparing the generated model outputs with recent observed measurements from 1986 to 2008.
+After more than twenty (20) years when the lag-three autoregressive model, AR(3), of the Angat Reservoir inflows was determined in a previous study by this author, its effectiveness and practicality to forecast the monthly inflows to the Angat Multipurpose Reservoir is validated by comparing the generated model outputs with recent observed measurements from 1986 to 2008.
 The detailed ARMA model selection process is presented and the validity of the selected model is determined.